 Real-World Reliability And A Researcher's Second Thoughts

-Hare says he's come to feel that some of his initial fears about the test's potential for misuse have come to pass.
+Hare says he has come to feel that some of his initial fears about the test's potential for misuse have come to pass.
 "I feel ambivalent about it," Hare says.

 About four years ago, Murrie decided to study the PCL-R to look at what happened when a psychologist hired by the prosecution gave Hare's test to the same prisoner as a psychologist hired by the defense.

 Did those two psychologists give the same score to the same person?